osg-htc/user-school-2018/docs/index.md

 ## Applications

-Applications are now open.  *The deadline for applications is Friday, 20 April 2018.*  Submit your application soon to ensure consideration!

-To apply, complete both of the steps below (in parallel, if you like):

-* Complete the [online application form](https://vdt.cs.wisc.edu/osgus-2018/) (link goes to vdt.cs.wisc.edu website, which hosts the application).
+Applications are now closed.
+We received a record number of applications this year, so thanks to everyone for your enthusiastic interest!

-* Have someone email a letter of recommendation for you to [user-school@opensciencegrid.org](mailto:user-school@opensciencegrid.org) (any reasonable format is fine; we like PDF or plain text best).

-For the letter of recommendation, ask someone who knows you professionally&nbsp;&mdash; ideally a faculty member or other supervisor.
+If still needed, have someone email a letter of recommendation for you to [user-school@opensciencegrid.org](mailto:user-school@opensciencegrid.org) (any reasonable format is fine; we like PDF or plain text best).
+Ask someone who knows you professionally&nbsp;&mdash; ideally a faculty member or other supervisor.
 They should clearly identify your name and the “OSG User School 2018” in the subject line and letter, so that we can associate your application and letter.

-Ideal candidates will:

-* Be graduate students (but see below)
-* Need large amounts of computing, which could transform research or open new paths to discovery
-* Have basic experience with the Linux command line (or learn beforehand)
-* Be available to travel to Madison for the School dates (foreign students, check your passport and visa now!)

-*Not a graduate student?* We consider applications from advanced undergraduates, especially those who are involved in graduate-level research or coursework; make a strong case for yourself!
-Also, we consider other groups (post-doctoral students, faculty, researchers, staff, etc.), especially if you convince us that this opportunity is likely to have a significant effect on your work or research.

-## Spread the Word

-Please tell people who may be interested in the School about us.
-We will announce the School by email a couple of times, but you can send anyone to this website at any time!

-Another way to help: [Download our flyer](files/osg-user-school-2018-flyer.pdf), print copies, and post in prominent locations where good candidates might see it!
+We plan to review applications by late April and invite students by early May or so.
+We will contact all applicants once decisions have been made.
+Thank you for your patience!

 ## Contact Us